orchy-mfe/orchy-doc/docs/documentation/wc-configuration/microPages.md

 `container` is a field that defines the [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) used to retrieve the container element in which your Micro Frontend will be mounted.

-It is **mandatory** only if multiple Micro Frontends are defined, otherwise is optional with `#root` as default value.
+It is **mandatory** only if there are multiple Micro Frontends for the same page, otherwise is optional with `#orchy-root` as default value.

 ### microPages.microFrontends.entryPoint